Packing six T-joins in plane graphs: Discharging phase

 \subsection{Final charge of multigons}

 We first analyze final charge of multigons.

-\begin{lemma} The final amount of charge of every multigon in a minimal counterexample $G$ is non-negative. \end{lemma}
+\begin{lemma} The final amount of charge of every multigon of a minimal counterexample $G$ is non-negative. \end{lemma}

 \begin{proof} Recall that the initial amount of charge of a multigon of order $k+1$ is $-k$.
-By Lemma~\ref{lm-multigon}, $G$ can contain only bigons, trigons and quadragons.
-Every bigon receives either $1$ unit of charge by Rule RB3 or RB5 from an adjacent face or $0.5$ unit of charge by Rule RB from each adjacent face.
-Hence, every bigon receives at least $1$ unit of charge in total.
+By Lemma~\ref{lm-multigon}, $G$ contains only bigons, trigons and quadragons.
+Every bigon receives either $1$ unit of charge by Rule RB3 from the adjacent $\ge 3$-big face or $0.5$ unit of charge by Rule RB from each adjacent face.
+Hence, every bigon receives $1$ unit of charge in total.

 Let us consider trigons.
 If a trigon is not dangerous, then Rule RT applies twice.
-If a trigon is dangerous, then one of the faces adjacent to it is $\ge 4$-big by Lemma~\ref{lm-trigon-2big} (note that a dangerous face must be $\le 2$-big) and Rules RMb and RMd apply (each once).
-Hence, every trigon also receives two units of charge in total.
-Finally, every quadragon receives $1.5$ units of charge by Rule RMb from each adjacent face which is $\ge 4$-big by Lemma~\ref{lm-face-quadragon}. \end{proof}
+If a trigon is dangerous, then one of the faces adjacent to it is $\ge 4$-big by Lemma~\ref{lm-trigon-2big} (note that the dangerous $5$-face adjacent to it is $\le 2$-big) and both parts of Rule RTd apply.
+Hence, every trigon receives two units of charge in total.

+Finally, every quadragon receives $1.5$ units of charge by Rule RQ from each adjacent face since both faces adjacent to it are $\ge 4$-big by Lemma~\ref{lm-face-quadragon}. \end{proof}